mroam/deepLearnAlg/numpyStackClass.md

 * "scipy" adds stats functions to numpy

 Lecture 2:
+* Suggests using [ipython](https://ipython.org/) (which runs interactive python inside the [jupyter](https://jupyter.org/) shell and notebook system)
-* Suggests using ipython and has command (with sudo) for installing necessaries onto mac: pip install -U numpy scipy matplotlib pandas ipython We might not need this since we've used Anaconda to install stuff.
+* Suggests following command (preceded with sudo, but is sudo required??) for installing necessaries onto mac: pip install -U numpy scipy matplotlib pandas ipython We might not need this since we've used Anaconda to install stuff including tensorFlow.

 Questions: